 King's Christian Collegiate started a Model United Nations group in 2011.
 Since then, it has become a vibrant extra-curricular club that provides opportunities to attend both local and out-of-province MUN conferences.
 Also, core to MUN at King's is leadership development.

-Soon we will host our seventh annual
+Soon we will host our 8th annual

-conference, a unique conference that offers both regular and tutorial MUN committees.
+conference, a unique MUN conference that offers both regular and tutorial MUN committees.
 Tutorial committees are designed specifically for students in grades 7-8, introducing them to the MUN experience.

 Model United Nations @